-This heritage recipe is a tried and tested, fool-proof recipe.
-If you love lemon, then you've gotta try this Glazed Lemon Loaf!
-It's quick and easy to make and you'll have everyone asking you for this recipe!
+This vintage recipe is a tried and tested, fool-proof recipe.
+If you love lemon, then you’re going to love this Glazed Lemon Loaf!
+It’s quick and easy to make and you’ll have everyone asking you for this recipe!

 I’m excited to share this Glazed Lemon Loaf recipe with you!
 This is one of these recipes that you make, then think – I should have made a double batch!

 Freshly squeezed lemon juice mixed with sugar creates a sweet lemon glazed that is drizzled over the loaf when it is still warm from the oven – heavenly!!

 - it’s SO easy to make! no fancy equipment required and takes little time to mix up.

 - this is a tested recipe with consistent results that you can count on

 - uses basic ingredients that you might already have in your pantry/refrigerator